Mettler-Toledo International (NYSE:MTD) Releases FY 2021 Earnings Guidance

-Mettler-Toledo International (NYSE:MTD) last posted its quarterly earnings results on Thursday, November 4th.
-The medical instruments supplier reported $8.72 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $8.28 by $0.44.
-Mettler-Toledo International had a return on equity of 369.24% and a net margin of 20.85%.
-The firm had revenue of $951.95 million during the quarter, compared to analysts’ expectations of $931.63 million.
-During the same quarter in the previous year, the business earned $7.02 earnings per share.
-The company’s revenue was up 17.9% on a year-over-year basis.
-Equities research analysts predict that Mettler-Toledo International will post 33.42 EPS for the current fiscal year.
+Mettler-Toledo International (NYSE:MTD) last released its quarterly earnings results on Thursday, November 4th.
+The medical instruments supplier reported $8.72 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $8.28 by $0.44.
+Mettler-Toledo International had a net margin of 20.85% and a return on equity of 369.24%.
+The company had revenue of $951.95 million for the quarter, compared to analyst estimates of $931.63 million.
+During the same quarter last year, the business earned $7.02 earnings per share.
+The firm’s revenue was up 17.9% on a year-over-year basis.
+On average, equities research analysts forecast that Mettler-Toledo International will post 33.42 EPS for the current year.

-In other Mettler-Toledo International news, Director Olivier A. Filliol sold 8,000 shares of the company’s stock in a transaction that occurred on Wednesday, November 10th.
-The stock was sold at an average price of $1,546.57, for a total transaction of $12,372,560.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CFO Shawn Vadala sold 1,100 shares of the company’s stock in a transaction that occurred on Tuesday, November 9th.
-The shares were sold at an average price of $1,548.00, for a total value of $1,702,800.00.
+In other news, Director Olivier A. Filliol sold 8,930 shares of the business’s stock in a transaction dated Monday, November 29th.
+The shares were sold at an average price of $1,536.29, for a total transaction of $13,719,069.70.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Olivier A. Filliol sold 6,537 shares of the business’s stock in a transaction dated Tuesday, November 16th.
+The stock was sold at an average price of $1,538.49, for a total transaction of $10,057,109.13.
 The disclosure for this sale can be found here.
-Insiders have sold 15,896 shares of company stock valued at $24,532,645 in the last three months.
-3.00% of the stock is currently owned by corporate insiders.
+Insiders have sold 24,826 shares of company stock valued at $38,251,715 in the last three months.
+Corporate insiders own 3.00% of the company’s stock.

 Mettler-Toledo International Company Profile